Preparation for the Dissertation

 The dissertation advisor should be a full-time Wagner faculty member and at least 2 of the 3 readers should be from Wagner.
 If there is no Professor available for the selected topic area, it is preferable that the Chair still be from Wagner with the understanding that the second reader will be the technical expert and advisor.
 The three readers serve as the dissertation committee and assist the candidate with further developing his/her proposal.
 Based on the nature of the research topic, it is also possible for students to include faculty from other NYU schools or from other universities in their dissertation committee.
 The composition of the dissertation committee must be approved by the Doctoral Program Director prior to the proposal defense.

 K. Turabian's Manual of Style and/or the American Psychological Association Manual of Style are excellent guides to develop the proposal.
-Students should also obtain a copy of You and Your Dissertation from the Assistant Director of the Doctoral Program, for N.Y.U. guidelines.
+Students should also consult the Assistant Director of the Doctoral Program for N.Y.U. guidelines.
 Periodically books about the dissertation process appear in the market and can be helpful sources.
 An example is: Fitzpatrick, J., J. Secrist and D. Wright.
 (1998) Secrets for a Successful Dissertation, Thousand Oaks: Sage Publications.

 Students are required to defend their proposals orally before their committees.
-When the chair and candidate are satisfied with a draft of the proposal, three copies must be submitted to the Assistant Director of the Doctoral Program; one for the student record, and two for the second and third readers.
 In a formal meeting, the committee will determine if the candidate is ready to begin writing his/her dissertation.
-A copy of the form used to evaluate the dissertation proposal is available at the end of this section.
+A copy of the form used to evaluate the dissertation proposal is available from the Assistant Director.

-In addition, students will also need UCAIHS approval for their defense.
+In addition, students may also need UCAIHS approval for their defense.
 Please click here for more information on how to obtain this approval.